 When you make it past the large rocks and to the scree the fun begins.
 This is where you can practice your scree running (a hiking pole may be helpful).
 While the climb up the Tower of Babel took us 1.5 hours, the run down took us under an hour, which was pretty fun!

 Unfortunately, the only place you can park to complete this hike is at Moraine Lake.
 Parking at Moraine Lake is very limited, and spots tend to fill up by 6 am starting in June.
 That means completing the Tower of Babel will likely require a very early start unless you get lucky, or take the shuttle up from Lake Louise.

-The good news is that this hike is short meaning you can enjoy the beauty of Lake Moraine after you complete it, for a very long day you could add on Effel Peak.
+The good news is that this hike is short meaning you can enjoy the beauty of Lake Moraine after you complete it, for a very long day you could add on Eiffel Peak, another Moraine Lake Hike.
 If you are aiming to park at Lake Moraine in the morning make a day out of it and go canoeing or have lunch at the lakeside afterward.

 We chose to take our canoe to Lake Louise after we biked back down for one very fun day.

 It depends on the year and snowfall in the Canadian Rockies.
 Tower of Babel is usually good to go by early/mid June and shouldn’t be attempted after mid-October.
 Though this is when the access road to Lake Moraine closes anyway cutting off most of the hiking in the area.